Skip to main content

 How we measure

-Every population model is automatically tested using leave-one-out cross-validation.
+Every user model is automatically tested using leave-one-out cross-validation.
 For each question in the seed data, the model predicts the answer using all the other questions, then compares the prediction to the real response distribution.
 This gives you a baseline accuracy score before you’ve asked a single new question.
 The metrics:

 • Accuracy: how close the predicted distribution is to reality, expressed as a percentage.
 Higher is better.